Morphological antialiasing

-Morphological antialiasing (MLAA) is a technique for minimizing the distortion artifacts known as aliasing when representing a high-resolution image at a lower resolution.

-Contrary to multisample anti-aliasing (MSAA), which does not work for deferred rendering, MLAA is a post-process filtering which detects borders in the resulting image and then finds specific patterns in these.
-Anti-aliasing is achieved by blending pixels in these borders, according to the pattern they belong to and their position within the pattern.
+Morphological antialiasing (MLAA) is a spatial anti-aliasing technique, meaning that it reduces artifacts, such as jaggies, when representing a high-resolution image at a lower resolution.
+MLAA is a post-process filtering which detects borders in the resulting image and then finds specific patterns in these.
+The anti-aliasing effect is achieved by blending pixels in these borders, according to the pattern they belong to and their position within the pattern.
+It is most commonly used in real-time computer graphics.